-Liaison and resource faculty member for those in the Humanities and Social Sciences departments with a particular emphasis on African/African American Diaspora Studies and Middle Eastern Studies; develop and implement collection development policies for Africana Studies and Middle Eastern Studies; provide counseling for the integration of these materials into the curriculum, incorporating information literacy components into the curriculum, and creating assessment tools; and provide reference services in person and virtually.
+Liaison and resource faculty member for the Humanities and Social Sciences departments with a particular emphasis on African/African American Diaspora Studies, Women and Gender Studies, and Arabic Language and Culture; develop and implement collection development policies for Africana Studies, Women & Gender Studies, and Arabic Language & Culture; provide instruction for the integration of these materials into the curriculum, incorporating information literacy components into the curriculum, creating assessment tools, and provide reference services in person and virtually.

 Africana Resoureces Librarian/Curator